“we propose RIU-Net (for Range-Image U-Net), the adaptation of U-Net […] to the semantic segmentation of 3D LiDAR point clouds.” ### 2. Related works

 “is defined as the cross-entropy of the softmax of the output of the network.”

-“[in the equation shown in the paper] m(x) > 0 are the valid pixels and w(x) is a weighting function introduced to give more importance to pixels that are close to a separation between two labels, as defined in U-Net.” #### 3.D Training
+“[in the equation shown above (corrected from the paper)] we define the groundtruth label of the x pixel. […] are the valid pixels [(non-empty pixels)] and is a weighting function introduced to give more importance to pixels that are close to a separation between two labels, as defined in U-Net.” #### 3.D Training

 “We train the network with the Adam stochastic gradient optimizer and a learning rate set to 0.001.
 We also use batch normalization with a momentum of 0.99 to ensure good convergence of the model.
 Finally, the batch size is set to 8 and the training is stopped after 10 epochs.” ### 4.
 Experiments